ishandutta2007/ultimate-watermark-remover-gui/README.md

 ---

+## 📦 Build & Distribution (for Developers & Power Users)

+For users who prefer to run the application as a standalone executable on Windows, the project can be bundled using [PyInstaller](https://pyinstaller.org/).
+This creates a double-clickable `.exe` file that includes all necessary Python dependencies, removing the need for a local Python installation or manual dependency setup for end-users.

+### Building the Executable:

+1.  **Ensure PyInstaller is installed**:
+    ```bash
+    pip install pyinstaller
+    ```
+2.  **Navigate to the project root** in your terminal.
+3.  **Run PyInstaller**: Use the following command to create a one-folder bundle (recommended for PySide6 apps) with your application:
+    ```bash
+    pyinstaller --noconfirm --onedir --windowed --add-data "masks;masks" --add-data "videos;videos" --add-data "__version__.py;." --name "Ultimate Watermark Remover" src/main.py
+    ```
+    *   `--noconfirm`: Overwrites previous builds without prompt.
+    *   `--onedir`: Creates a single directory containing the executable and all its dependencies.
+    *   `--windowed`: Prevents a console window from appearing with the GUI.
+    *   `--add-data "masks;masks"`: Includes the `masks` directory.
+    *   `--add-data "videos;videos"`: Includes the `videos` directory.
+    *   `--add-data "__version__.py;."`: Explicitly adds the version file.
+    *   `--name "Ultimate Watermark Remover"`: Sets the name of the executable and its containing folder.
+4.  **Find the executable**: The generated application will be located in the `dist/Ultimate Watermark Remover/` directory.

+### For Non-Technical Users (Pre-built Executables) 🎁

+If you're not comfortable with command-line tools or Python environments, you can often find pre-built, ready-to-use executable files (like `Ultimate Watermark Remover.exe`) for Windows directly from the project's [GitHub Releases page](https://github.com/ishandutta2007/ultimate-watermark-remover-gui/releases).
+Simply download the latest version, extract it, and double-click the executable to launch the application!

+---

 ## ⚙️ How It Works

 The **Ultimate Watermark Remover GUI** orchestrates a sophisticated, multi-stage process to achieve impeccable watermark removal:

 1.  **Input & Precise Masking** 🎯: You provide both the media file and a crucial watermark template (mask).
 This mask is instrumental for OpenCV's inpainting algorithm, ensuring accurate identification and removal of unwanted elements.
 2.  **Intelligent Video Frame Extraction** (for Videos) 🎞️: When a video file is supplied, it's meticulously broken down into its constituent frames.
 Each frame is then treated as an individual image for processing.
 3.  **Advanced Watermark Inpainting** ✨: For every frame (or the standalone image), OpenCV's powerful inpainting algorithm is applied using the provided mask.
-This intelligent process reconstructs the masked region by analyzing surrounding pixel data, effectively "erasing" the watermark seamlessly.
+This intelligently reconstructs the masked area based on surrounding pixel data, effectively "erasing" the watermark seamlessly.
 4.  **Flawless Audio Extraction & Re-integration** (for Videos) 🎤🔗: Simultaneously, if a video is being processed, FFmpeg efficiently extracts its original audio track.
 Once all video frames are unmasked and reassembled into a new silent video, FFmpeg then precisely merges this pristine video stream with the preserved original audio track, ensuring perfect synchronization.
 5.  **Clean Output** ✅: The final, watermark-free image or video (complete with audio, if applicable) is then saved, ready for immediate use.